DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 `MaxRecursionDepth` specifies the number of recursive calls that an application may make in ray tracing shaders.
 Zero means that only ray generation shader may be executed.
 1 means that ray generation shader may spawn rays that will not be allowed to generate another rays.
-2 means that closest hit shaders spawned by the ray generation shader will also be allowed to generated secondary rays, etc.
+2 means that closest hit shaders of the rays spawned by the ray generation shader will also be allowed to generated secondary rays, etc.

 `MaxRecursionDepth` field is used by the driver to allocate the required stack size.
 An application should manually